Subaru Legacy (first generation): Type R & RA

+Upgrades included forged pistons, strengthened connecting rods, hand finished intake and exhaust ports, balanced crankshaft and flywheel and an additional fan on the radiator.
+Suspension was retuned, and a quicker ratio power steering was added.
+Available only in Ceramic White, this first series of the RS Type RA was limited to only 100 units.

+May 1990 saw the second series Type RA released with the addition of a close-ratio transmission added.
+With the 1991 facelift and update across the Legacy range, the third series Type RA received a 16-bit ECU, improved mid-range torque, and colour change to Feather White.
+The final series was marked by availability of Black Mica in addition to white.
+Total production of the Type RA was approx 700 units between.

 The following was printed, in English, on the front cover of the 1989 Japanese Legacy brochure, as Subaru was proud of their new car:

 International models

 The European, British and Australian versions were offered with three trim levels; the upscale GX, the more affordable LX in Australia called the GL in Europe and the UK, and the very basic DL in parts of Europe, with AWD offered as an option on the GX, LX and GL.
 In Europe and the UK, the GL and DL came with the 1.8-liter engine and the GX came with the larger 2.2-liter engine.
-For model year 1990, the British-spec.
-1.8 GL was equipped with a carburetor and rear drum brakes but were later upgraded to single point fuel injection for model year 1991.
+For the 1990 model year, the British-spec.
+1.8 GL was equipped with a carburetor and rear drum brakes but were later upgraded to single point fuel injection for the 1991 model year.
 The DL wasn't available in the UK or Australia.
 The British were also given a choice of vehicles equipped with a catalytic converter that restricted fuel usage to unleaded fuel only.
 The Australians could choose between the SOHC 2.2-liter no turbo on the GX and LX or the DOHC 2.0-liter with a turbo on the RS.
-In 1992, the Australians were offered the Liberty RS turbo as a sedan or extended roof wagon with a manual transmission only.
+In 1992, the Australia market offered the Liberty RS turbo as a sedan or extended roof wagon with a manual transmission only.
 When the Japanese-spec turbo was offered in Europe and Australia, the black leather covered MOMO steering wheel was also offered.
 The steering wheel was affixed with six allen head screws to an adapter hub that incorporated the cruise control activation switch, if cruise control was installed.
 This arrangement allowed the exchange of other aftermarket steering wheels using a six screw installation pattern to suit personal tastes.
 The black leather steering wheel accompanied matching black leather on the gearshift, center armrest cover, and parking brake handle.
 The main difference from the Japanese market MOMO steering wheel and the European and Australian version was the Japanese version was four spoke.